ethereum/EIPs/EIPS/eip-subscription-tokens.md

 `ERC20Subscriber`s MUST comply with [EIP-165](./eip-165.md).
 The identifier for `ERC20Subscriber` is `0xTODO`.

 ## Rationale
-[EIP-4524](./eip-4524.md) was used as a base because of the similarity in use-cases (automatic recieving of one-off payments vs automatic recieving of ongoing payments).
+[EIP-4524](./eip-4524.md) was used as a base because of the similarity in use-cases (automatic receiving of one-off payments vs automatic receiving of ongoing payments).

-The reason that `subscribe` and `safeSubscribe` set an "allowance" is so that contracts can recieve payments based on their usage (e.g. an NFT doesn't need to pull payments from everyone who ever owned it, only the current owner).
+The reason that `subscribe` and `safeSubscribe` set an "allowance" is so that contracts can receive payments based on their usage (e.g. an NFT doesn't need to pull payments from everyone who ever owned it, only the current owner).

-The reason that `subscribe` and `safeSubscribe` do not set the subscription amount directly is becase it might mess with contract logic that depends on the amount they recieve being a certain amount, and to reduce gas costs for the account sending funds.
+The reason that `subscribe` and `safeSubscribe` do not set the subscription amount directly is because it might mess with contract logic that depends on the amount they receive being a certain amount, and to reduce gas costs for the account sending funds.

-The names of `ERC20Subscriber` and `onERC20Subscribed` were chosen because of similar naming in [EIP-4524](./eip-4524.md) (`ERC20Receiver`, `onERC20Recieved`).
+The names of `ERC20Subscriber` and `onERC20Subscribed` were chosen because of similar naming in [EIP-4524](./eip-4524.md) (`ERC20Receiver`, `onERC20Received`).

 ## Backwards Compatibility
-There are no backwards compatibilty issues.
+There are no backwards compatibility issues.
 All function and event names are unique and do not conflict.

 ## Security Considerations
 `onERC20Subscribed` is a callback function.
 Callback functions have been exploited in the past as a reentrancy vector, and care should be taken to make sure implementations are not vulnerable.
 This wording is taken from [EIP-4524](./eip-4524.md#security-considerations)).